 Over the last century, a systematic approach to the management and evacuation of battlefield casualties has been developed.
 Rapid, efficient and effective trauma management by medical personnel embedded in operational units has uniformly been accepted as the standard of care in the military tactical environment.
 Advances in military medicine have been applied in the civilian realm when medical personnel returned from conflicts and applied their skills back home.
 The fundamental concepts of medical support for LEA special operations evolved from these military roots.
 Although there are important distinctions between the two environments, military medicine and law enforcement TEMS each embody special knowledge, skills and abilities that define them as intertwined medical disciplines.

 The Division of Tactical Emergency Medicine supports medical care of LEA special operations through qualified faculty serving as tactical medical providers.
 They are responsible for care of tactical team members during fitness, training and operational activities.
 In this capacity, they act as medical advisor and liaison to the team commander, provide lifesaving measures in the tactical environment and initiate other medical care as necessary.
 Supervised resident participation is strictly voluntary.

 The Division supports preventive medicine and enhanced performance through cooperation with community medical providers.
 Activities include departmental physical examinations, pre-participation screening, fitness training, nutritional counseling, tactical performance enhancement training and injury clinics.

 Education and Training

 Education and training is provided to law enforcement officers, tactical medical providers, conventional out-of-hospital providers and other interested healthcare personnel.
 Example topics include self-care and buddy-care, concepts and practice of tactical emergency medical support and medical support of the tactical athlete.

-In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM and National Center for Medical Readiness conduct a one-day course called Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, so they are trained to recognize immediately life threatening injuries then intervene quickly and effectively before the arrival of conventional EMS personnel.
+In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM conducts courses on Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, training them to recognize immediately life threatening injuries and intervene quickly and effectively before the arrival of conventional EMS personnel.
 This training served as the model for the Critical Injury First Aid module that is now part of Ohio’s Basic Peace Officer curriculum.